-Table 6: Wildland Fire Fiscal Responsibility by Jurisdiction Jurisdictional Agency Fiscally Responsible Party USFS U.S. Forest Service BLM Bureau of Land Management FWS, NPS, BIA (Federally administered Trust lands including Native Allotments, Reservations, and some Townsites) BLM - Alaska Fire Service ANCSA Regional and Village Corporations BLM - Alaska Fire Service Military and Other Federal lands See Clause 27 for existing agreements State, Municipal, and Private lands Alaska Department of Natural Resources BLM & AFS retain fiscal responsibility for DOI & ANC SA Corporation lands in USFS Protection although
+Table 6: Wildland Fire Fiscal Responsibility by Jurisdiction

+Jurisdictional Agency Fiscally Responsible Party USFS U.S. Forest Service BLM Bureau of Land Management FWS, NPS, BIA (Federally administered Trust lands including Native Allotments, Reservations, and some Townsites) BLM - Alaska Fire Service ANCSA Regional and Village Corporations BLM - Alaska Fire Service Military and Other Federal lands As of March 2018, the only suppression agreement with the military in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+There are no reimbursable arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.
+State, Municipal, and Private lands Alaska Department of Natural Resources a.
+INCIDENT BILLING CRITERIA (AFS, DNR, AND USFS)